 For this reason, the Franklin County Municipal Court in Columbus, Ohio created a specialty docket court called CATCH (“Changing Attitudes to Change Habits”), to assist human trafficking victims who have been charged with commercial sex acts.
 CATCH Court’s Judge Paul Herbert has said that “the world’s oldest profession is the world’s oldest oppression.”

 Q: How might I recognize human trafficking in Ohio?

 A: "Red flags," such as the abbreviated list below, suggest that human trafficking is occurring.
 A person may be a victim of human trafficking if he or she:

-• is unpaid, paid very little, or paid only through tips to perform a service;
+- Is unpaid, paid very little, or paid only through tips to perform a service; and/or

 Q: What can I do if I think someone in Ohio is a victim of human trafficking?

-A: With as much detail as possible, contact the National Human Trafficking Resource Center Hotline 24 hours a day/7days a week at 1-888-3737-888.
+A: With as much detail as possible, contact the National Human Trafficking Resource Center Hotline 24 hours a day/seven days a week at 1-888-3737-888.